Brian O'Connor (artist): Career

 O'Connor's paintings have been described as socio-political narratives.
 His work renders figurative subjects within enigmatic situations.
 O'Connor has described his work as "the beautiful mess" of "grappling with the world" and attempting to make sense of it.
 The art writer, Diane Armitage wrote of O'Connor's work, “O’Connor is a gifted realist painter whose increasingly dark vision continues to expand as he adds to his narrative of millennial observations...what O’Connor does in his work is pose questions about our complicity with the forces of degradation that seem to increasingly govern our fate.”
 He has exhibited his work nationally in museums and galleries including the Albuquerque Museum, the Harwood Museum, the New Mexico Museum of Fine Arts, the San Antonio Museum of Art, the Riverside Museum of Art among other venues.

 Honors and awards

 From 1985 through 1987, O'Connor received several grants from the New Mexico Artist in Residence Program to work in various sites.
 In 1990, he received a joint fellowship from the Western States Arts Foundation and the National Endowment for the Arts.

 Collections

 O'Connor's works are held in the permanent collection of the New Mexico Museum of Art.
+His work, Flagship (2012) was commissioned by the city of Albuquerque Public Art Fund, and is on permanent exhibition at the Albuquerque City/County Government Building.
 His painting, 93 Million Miles, was held in the Bernalillo County public art collection from which it was stolen and never recovered.